nsmith5/website/content/articles/monolith_by_default.md

 resources and has starting becoming a sort of glue team that needs to understand how every microservice works to debug nasty distributed failures.

 Once you start down the microservice pathway, its natural to see organic growth happen in which more and more services get added on.
-Caching systems, queues, bespoke microservices can all start to be added to a growing soup of interdependency until you get to the point that its just impossible for run your product on a laptop.
+Caching systems, queues, bespoke microservices can all start to be added to a growing soup of interdependency until you get to the point that its just impossible to run your product on a laptop.
 Once you're there, the nasty drop off into slow development iteration is inevitable.

 How can we get around this?
 I think one approach is to insist that your